 As you know, these column advocates giving more than anything else.
 However, we would not suggest that persons put themselves under undue pressure at Christmas time to buy gifts despite the bombardment of advertisements for phones, clothing, furniture, household appliances, toys, gadgets, jewelry and Christmas specials to help brighten the holidays.

-Some of the best things we can give do not have monetary value.
+Some of the greatest things we can give do not have monetary value.
 They are priceless and can be appreciated by everyone.
-Volunteering our time and energy for the benefit of others – especially the needy – is priceless.
-Some of us could comb or trim the hair of an elderly person who can’t do this for him/herself, contribute time to The Salvation Army or help to serve meals at a facility for the homeless.
-We could even volunteer to wrap charity presents, even though we are not able to purchase one ourselves.
+Volunteering our time and energy to the benefit of others – particularly the destitute – is priceless.
+Some people could comb or trim the hair of an elderly person who contributes time to The Salvation Army, can not do so for him/herself or help to serve meals.
+We could even volunteer to wrap charity gifts, even though we are unable to purchase one ourselves.

-Visiting and praying with a sick friend, relative or neighbor is a million-dollar gift not sold in the shop.
+Praying and visiting with a sick friend, neighbor or relative is a million-dollar gift.
 So while we seek God’s mercy to help us make it through the rigors of life, especially at Christmas time, let us show mercy to others, especially at this time of the year.
-There could be no better gift.
+There could be no greater gift.